LDAV-Symposium/2020/_pages/call-for-papers.md

 reviewing criteria.
 This award will be announced in conjunction with VIS 2020.

 The Best Paper for LDAV will be published directly in IEEE Transactions on Visualization and Computer Graphics (TVCG).
-Further, other excellent papers will be encouraged to submit journal versions of their work to TVCG (at least 30% new scientific/technical content), with reviewer continuity.
+Further, in accordance with TVCG's <a href="https://www.computer.org/publications/author-resources/peer-review/journals#preliminary">policy for extending conference papers</a>, some excellent papers will be encouraged to submit journal versions of their work to TVCG, with reviewer continuity.

 ## Important Dates